Darckfast/workers-go/README.md

 Cloudflare Queue locally is incredibly slow to produce events (up to 7 seconds)

 ### TinyGo
-Go's compiled binary can exceed the Free Cloudflare Worker's limit, in which case one suggestion is to use TinyGo to compile, but for performance reasons, this package makes use of the `encoding/json` from the std Go's library, which makes this package incompatible with the current build of TinyGo
+Go's compiled binary can exceed the Free 3MB Cloudflare Worker's limit, in which case one suggestion is to use TinyGo to compile, but for performance reasons `workers-go` uses the `encoding/json` from the std Go's library, which makes this package incompatible with the current build of TinyGo

+Another possible fix is related to this issue https://github.com/golang/go/issues/63904

 ### Errors
 Although we can wrap JavaScript errors in Go, at the moment there is no source maps available in wasm, meaning we can get errors messages, but not a useful stack trace

 ### Build constraint

-For Gopls show `syscall/js` methods signature and autocomplete, either `export GOOS=js && export GOARCH=wasm` or add the comment `//go:build js && wasm` at the top of your Go file
+For [gopls](https://github.com/golang/tools/tree/master/gopls) to show `syscall/js` method's signature and auto complete, either `export GOOS=js && export GOARCH=wasm` or add the comment `//go:build js && wasm` at the top of your Go files